Elizabeth Christitch

-Elizabeth Christitch (pen name, Ben Hurst; 1861 – 26 January 1933) was an Irish and Serbian journalist, writer, poet, translator and patriot.
+Elizabeth Christitch (1861 – 26 January 1933), known by her pen name Ben Hurst, was an Irish journalist, writer, poet, and translator.

 Biography

 Elizabeth O'Brien was born in Patrickswell, Limerick, Ireland to John O'Brien of Lough Gur, County Limerick.

+She was educated at the convent of the Faithful Companions of Jesus and Mary at Bruff in Co.
+Limerick and at the Ursuline convent at Gravelines near Dunkirk in France.

+Following her schooling, she became governess in the household of the Polish noble family of Swinarski at Strzałkowo near Poznań.